-The Synagogue hosts regular school visits, from our local junior and secondary schools and our Rabbl and Laity speak at schools on Judaism, participate in Holocaust Memorial Day events and related school events.
-Little Heath Special Needs School has a special relationship with SWESRS and regularly visits the synagogue for services as part of their RE programme and our Rabbl also visits the school and participates in Assemblies and classes.
-We work with the local education authority in hosting annual synagogue visits for teachers on exchange visits from other EU countries.
+The Synagogue hosted regular school visits, from our local junior and secondary schools and our Rabbi and Laity speak at schools on Judaism, participate in Holocaust Memorial Day events and related school events.
+Little Heath Special Needs School has a special relationship with SWESRS and regularly visited the synagogue for services as part of their RE programme and our Rabbi also visited the school and participated in Assemblies and classes.

 Weekly programmes are organised for the senior members of the community, including presentations by our Rabbi and Emeritus Rabbi, as well as lunch, together with providing facilities for JACS, U3A, bridge clubs, and a table tennis club.
-Our social events and fundraisers, such as Quiz Nights, etc are open to the wider community.
+Our social events and fundralsers, such as Quiz Nights, etc are open to the wider community.

-Our Rabbi attends and presents at a Scriptural Reasoning group every second month.
-The group is made up of members of SWESRS, a local church, St John's, and a local Muslim study group.
-It has been a wonderful opportunity for local community building and interfaith relationship strengthening.
+Our Rabbi attended and presented at a Scriptural Reasoning group every second month.
+The group is made up of members of SWESRS, a local church, St John's, and a local Muelim study group.
+This has been a wonderful opportunity for local community building and interfaith relationship strengthening.